 * I suppose it's a quest for a thrills/rushes and attention that make a person place her/himself at great risk and (over time) certain injury --perhaps of a life-long debilitating nature.
 Even as our society gains a dim awareness about the inherent injuries in the schools sponsored sport of football, we rush head-long (literally) into myriad other "X" sporting events.

 How does this fit into a society which insists upon automobile air-bags, special child restraints, child-safe toys, safety measures and warnings at every turn?
 Where's the outrage when extreme sports are telecast to inspire mimicry by impressionable youth?
-Or should I just accept it that we live in an "idiocracy", and simply try to minimize my own exposure?
+Or should I just accept it that we live in an "idiocracy", and simply try to minimize my own exposure to hazards?

-A person wakes up bored and empty ("what to do?!"), that celebrates and glorifies some idiotic daring-do, then over a cliff he goes --perhaps to realize camaraderie with fellow participants, or (for or (for the moment) to become the focus of popular attention.
+A person wakes up bored and empty ("what to do?!"), sees a video that celebrates and glorifies some idiotic daring-do, then over a cliff he goes --perhaps to realize camaraderie with fellow participants, or (for the moment) to become the focus of popular attention.